deajan/pmOCR/README.md

     $ cd pmOCR
     $ ./install.sh

-You will also need inotifywait (from inotify-tools package) and pdffonts (from poppler-utils package).
+You will need pdffonts util (from poppler-utils package).
+Optionally, you can install inotifywait (from inotify-tools package).

 If you are using tesseract OCR, please install tesseract-osd and tesseract-[your language] (sometimes called tesseract-ocr-osd).
-You will also need ghostscript in order to be able to transform bitmap PDF documents to indexed PDFs.
+You will also need ImageMagick in order to be able to transform bitmap PDF documents to indexed PDFs.

 ## Batch mode